AbriCS/AbriCS/README.md

 Joined Birmingham Bootcamp in December 2021.

 ## Github Profile
-👩‍💻 I'm currently working on creating a responsive website.
+👩‍💻 I'm currently developing my skills as a FullStack Developer.

-🧠 I'm currently learning Html, CSS and Javascript.
+🧠 Currently working with HTML, CSS, Javascript and Node.

-👯‍♀️ I'm looking to collaborate on anything Code.
+👯‍♀️ I'm looking to collaborate on any interesting coding project.

 🤔 I'm looking for help with understanding Javascript.

 ```
 💬 Ask me about keeping Hydrated.

-⚡️ Fun fact - I love gardening.

 ```

+⚡️ Fun fact - I have adopted my local Train Station.

 ## Currently learning
-JavaScript and APIs.
+How to use SQL